 Adam Van Cleef was 23, and had synovial sarcoma.
 This was his second battle with cancer.
-When he was 14, he was diagnosed with non-Hodgkin’s lymphoma, from which he was successfully treated.
+When he was 14, he was diagnosed with B cell non-Hodgkin lymphoma, from which he was successfully treated.

-His second diagnosis was a shock.
-He had lived without cancer for a number of years, and then was faced with it again.
-As a family, one of our first questions was, ‘Where did it come from?’
+Adam's second diagnosis was a shock.
+Faced with cancer again, one of the first questions was, ‘Where did it come from?’
 One doctor answered, ‘It’s simply bad luck.’
-We now know that this cancer was caused by the radiotherapy he received to treat his first cancer...
+We know now that the sarcoma was caused by the radiotherapy he received to treat his first cancer.

 Synovial sarcoma is a soft tissue tumour, that, at the time of Adam's diagnosis, had no cure.
-He endured several cycles of aggressive chemotherapy, and surgery was attempted.
-However, the tumour couldn't be removed.
-So Adam’s future was to have more chemo to contain the cancer…
+All treatment, be it chemo or surgery, would be prohibitive rather than curative, so Adam's clinical future was chemo and hopeful prolonging of life...

 But Adam’s story is not about the cancer, or the ‘bad luck’ of having it strike twice.
 It is not about the ingenuity of medical science, nor its limitations.
 His story is about how he lived and endured.
 And in this he was supported by so much love: wife, family, friends, and his absolute trust in God.

 He lived despite his cancer.
 He continued studies at university.
 He was the captain of a university fencing team, and though he couldn’t compete because of cancer, he loved to encourage his team and see them do their best.
 He met with friends, he was involved with his church, he played music (violin, and guitars), and, because of his deep love for Rachel, they got married… His life didn’t stop.
 Each day a gift.
 Each day an opportunity for him to bless others.